zhaojunlucky/zhaojunlucky.github.io/_drafts/2020/java-object-memory-layout.md

 >   |  |  |  | not valid at any other time |
 >
 >   We assume that stack/thread pointers have the lowest two bits cleared.

+## Instance Data

+The instance data saves the variables defined in the class, including the variable defined in the parent class.
+The store sequence will be impacted by the JVM argument `-XX:FieldsAllocationStyle` and the sequence defined in the class.

+> The Hotspot's default allocation sequence is that,
+>
+> * longs/doubles
+> * ints
+> * shorts/chars
+> * bytes/booleans
+> * oops(Ordinary Object Pointers, OOP)

+Also, if JVM argument `-XX:CompactFields` is true(default value), the thinner variable in the child class will be inserted into the gap of parent variables.

+## Padding